lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 [Back to Contents](#contents)

-Consult the [IDE integration](https://groovy-lang.org/ides.html) support for Groovy Language.
+For a Java RCS, you will write scripts in [the Apache Groovy programming language](https://groovy-lang.org/) (Groovy).
+Consult the [IDE integration](https://groovy-lang.org/ides.html) support for Groovy when you choose your IDE for RCS script development.

 In general, you can get a better support for Groovy in a Java-specialized IDE, like [IntelliJ IDEA](https://www.jetbrains.com/idea/) (IntelliJ).

-In a non-Java or polyglottal IDE, you will be able to maintain your RCS scripts, but Groovy support might not be provided or come from extensions maintained by individuals.
-For example, as of this writing, Visual Code Studio, a very popular code editor, has no available Groovy debugger extension.
-This means that, if you need to attach a debugger to your RCS process, you'd have to go with something like IntelliJ.
+In a non-Java or in a polyglottal IDE, you might be able to effectively maintain your RCS scripts, but Groovy support may not be provided or be limited in comparison to IntelliJ.

+> For example, as of this writing, no Groovy debugger extension is available for Visual Code Studio—a very popular code editor.
+This means that, if you want to do remote debugging and attach a debugger to your RCS process, you will have to use something like IntelliJ.

 ## <a id="developing-debugging-scripts" name="developing-debugging-scripts"></a>Debugging Scripts